PeanutSpread/PeanutSpread/README.md

 - I’m @PeanutSpread
-- I’m interested in games and applications surrounding a mobile platform
+- I’m interested in games and applications, regardless of platform
-- I’m currently learning how to make mobile applications at Sheridan
+- I’m currently working on personal projects (most likely game related)
 - I’m looking to collaborate on anything
 - How to reach me: lukevanrooyen@hotmail.com